juxt/astro-website/src/pages/blog/new-clojure-iteration.md

 Slack](https://clojurians.slack.com/) and other places).
 The original thread was posing the problem of dealing with batched API calls, those requiring the consumer a \"token\" from the previous invocation to be able to proceed to the next.
-This behaviour is very popular in API interfaces such as [AWS S3](https://docs.aws.amazon.com/cli/latest/reference/s3api/list-objects-v2.html), where the API needs to protect against the case of a client requesting
+This behavior is very popular in API interfaces such as [AWS S3](https://docs.aws.amazon.com/cli/latest/reference/s3api/list-objects-v2.html), where the API needs to protect against the case of a client requesting